 Consider a model with two countries: North (N), and South (S).
 Each country is populated by a unit measure of consumers.
 Each consumer is endowed with a unit of inelastically supplied labor.
 A subset of individuals also possess managerial abilities which allow them to become managers.
 As in the baseline model, there are two types of firms: HQ and manufacturing suppliers, operated by managers A and B, respectively.
-For expositional purposes, we assume that headquarters are located in N, while manufacturing suppliers are located in S.12 In this
+For expositional purposes, we assume that headquarters are located in N, while manufacturing suppliers are located in S. In this set-up, the cultural distance c introduced in the previous section refers to differences in national cultural values between managers from N and S.

-12 Our model can be easily extended along the lines of Antràs and Helpman (2004) by assuming that suppliers are located both in the domestic market and in the foreign country and allowing headquarters to choose between domestic and foreign sourcing.
+&lt;sup>14 Our model can be easily extended along the lines of Antràs and Helpman (2004) by assuming that suppliers are located both in the domestic market and in the foreign country and allowing headquarters to choose between domestic and foreign sourcing.
 However, given that domestic sourcing is not observable in the industry-level dataset used in the empirical part of the paper, it is ruled out at the outset.